ni/measurement-plugin-labview/docs/README.md

     -To run Line Regulation, run `Run Service.vi` from `LineRegulation.lvlib` -To run Load Regulation, run `Run Service.vi` from `LoadRegulation.lvlib`

 4. Use the `Measurement Framework` and run the measurements interactively in InstrumentStudio.
-For more details, please refer to the section [Using the Measurement Framework plugin in InstrumentStudio](#using-the-measurement-framework-plugin-in-instrumentstudio).
+For more details, please refer to the section [Using the measurement in InstrumentStudio](#using-the-measurement-in-instrumentstudio).

 Note: The Line and Load regulation measurements have not been tested with real hardware.
 They have only been tested with simulated instruments.